 If you experience an emergency of any kind outside of business hours (9 a.m. - 5 p.m.
-EST), Twinn Palms will provide you with your Local Coordinator's phone number and contact information so that you are never alone or not able to reach anyone.
+EST), Twinn Palms has a 24-hour toll free emergency answering service available to assist you 7 days a week, year round.